Divide-By-0/mac-dev-setup/README.md

 # mac-dev-setup
-Things I setup on my laptop.
+Things I setup on my Mac laptop -- it should work on Ubuntu as well.
 Insipred by https://github.com/utkuufuk/ubuntu-on-steroids.
 If you want the vim-specific version, try https://github.com/Divide-By-0/dotfiles.

 # Enable these flags to name windows, fill PDF forms, and save passwords with two phase login
 chrome://flags/#window-naming
 chrome://flags/#pdf-form-save
 chrome://flags/#username-first-flow

+# Force high quality audio on bluetooth headphones
+Follow these instructions to ensure that your bluetooth audio stays high quality when a mic is connected: https://gist.github.com/dvf/3771e58085568559c429d05ccc339219

 # Apps
 - Copyclip for clipboard history